ManticoreGamesInc/platform-documentation/src/api/index.md

 ### [Script](script.md)

+Script is a CoreObject representing a script in the hierarchy.
+While not technically a property, a script can access itself using the `script` variable.

 ### [ScriptAsset](scriptasset.md)

 ScriptAsset is an Object representing a script asset in Project Content.
 When a script is executed from a call to `require()`, it can access the script asset using the `script` variable.
 This can be used to read custom properties from the script asset.